 Any dividends paid via the dividend access mechanism will have a UK source for Dutch and UK tax purposes; there will be no UK or Dutch withholding tax on such dividends.

 Note 1 – Taxation

 Royal Dutch Shell is incorporated in England and Wales and tax-resident in the Netherlands.
-As a tax resident of the Netherlands, it is generally required by Dutch law to withhold tax at a rate of 15% on dividends with effect from January 1, 2007 (in 2006 the withholding tax rate was 25%) on its ordinary shares and ADSs, subject to the provisions of any applicable tax convention or domestic law.
+As a tax resident of the Netherlands, it is generally required by Dutch law to withhold tax at a rate of 15% on dividends on its ordinary shares and ADSs, subject to the provisions of any applicable tax convention or domestic law.
 Based on a policy statement issued by the Dutch Ministry of Finance on 29 April 29, 2016 (which will be formalized in law), and depending on their particular circumstances, non-Dutch resident shareholders may be entitled to a full or partial refund of Dutch dividend withholding tax.

 The following sets forth the operation of the provisions on dividends on Royal Dutch Shell’s various ordinary shares and ADSs to US and UK holders, as well as certain other tax rules pertinent to holders.
 Each holder should consult their tax advisor.

 There is no Dutch withholding tax on dividends paid on Royal Dutch Shell Class B ordinary shares or Class B ADSs provided that such dividends are paid on the Dividend Access Share pursuant to the Dividend Access Mechanism.